rswilkens/aclpub2-Tutorial/README.md

 ## Before starting: Which reviewing platform is you conference/workshop using?
 - OpenReview.
 This guide is for you, we will explain you how to use the provided tool to generate the proceedings (and the handbook) automatically from OpenReview.
-- EasyChair.
-We will explain you how to generate the proceedings manually.
 - SoftConf.
 Please follow the [ACLPUB instructions](https://github.com/acl-org/acl-pub/blob/gh-pages/aclpub-start.md).
+- EasyChair (or another reviewing platform).
+This guide is for you, we will explain you how to generate the proceedings starting from manually edited files.

 ## Table of Contents
 1. [Proceedings format and structure](#Proceedings-format-and-structure)